storojs72/bc-dstu-csharp/README.md

-# BouncyCastle with DSTU algorithms
+# BouncyCastle C# with DSTU algorithms

 BouncyCastle with new ukrainian national standarts of block cipher (DSTU7624) and hash function (DSTU7564)